Accedia/appleauth-java/README.md

 ## Handling initial response from Apple
 After the user clicks on the "Sign in with Apple" button on your page they will be redirected to https://appleid.apple.com/.
 After they provide their credentials Apple will make a POST request to the url that you have specified as Redirect URL.
-It will contain a ```code``` field.
-Its contents is what should be handed down to `makeNewAuthorisationTokenRequest` in order retrieve thee authorization token (it will also contain the state used to create the redirect url).
+It will contain a `code` field.
+Its contents is what should be handed down to `makeNewAuthorisationTokenRequest` in order retrieve the authorization token (it will also contain the state used to create the redirect url).
-Keep in mind that tokens returned from Apple are short-lived, so you should create a session or a user in your system using the returned ```AppleAuthorizationToken``` object.
-After that you can verify if the user is still logged in using "Sign in with Apple" by retrieving a refresh token using the ```makeNewRefreshTokenRequest``` method.
+Keep in mind that tokens returned from Apple are short-lived, so you should create a session or a user in your system using the returned `AppleAuthorizationToken` object.
+After that you can verify if the user is still logged in using "Sign in with Apple" by retrieving a refresh token using the `makeNewRefreshTokenRequest` method.

 ```java
         public class AppleIdTokenManager {